What is a Belt Lipectomy?

 What are the benefits of Belt Lipectomy?

-The procedure has a lot of benefits as it usually produces a significant turnaround in your quality of life.
+The procedure has a lot of benefits as it usually significantly improves patients quality of life.

-In addition to solving the problems mentioned above, there are additional benefits: –
+In addition to solving the problems above, there are additional benefits, including:

 - Belt lipectomy allows for a better correction of hip-back rolls coupled with buttock and lateral thigh ptosis